Credential Dumping – Active Directory Reversible Encryption

 Do you know?

 As per Microsoft: If you use the Challenge Handshake Authentication Protocol (CHAP) through remote access or Internet Authentication Services (IAS), you must enable this policy setting.
 CHAP is an authentication protocol that is used by remote access and network connections.
-Digest Authentication in Internet Information Services (IIS) also requires that you enable this policy setting.
+Similarly, Digest Authentication in Internet Information Services (IIS) also requires this policy setting to be enabled.

 Table of Content